Gizra/og/docs/access.md

 Drupal core defines the entity CRUD operations as simple strings (e.g. for an 'article' node type we would have the permission `delete own article content`).

-Organic Groups not only supports nodes but all kinds of entities, and the simple string based permissions from Drupal core have proved to be difficult to use for operations that need to be applicable across multiple entity types.
+OG not only supports nodes but all kinds of entities, and the simple string based permissions from Drupal core have proved to be difficult to use for operations that need to be applicable across multiple entity types.
 Some typical use cases are that a group administrator should be able to edit and delete all group content, regardless of entity type.
 Also a normal member of a group might